ZhouMengjie/2-5DMap-Dataset/README.md

 - First, for each of the five areas named 'hudsonriver5kU', 'wallstreet5kU', 'unionsquare5kU', 'trainstreetlearnU', and 'cmu5kU', you need to convert the center (lat, lon) of each local region provided in the .csv files to (x, y) coordinates.
 The .csv files for 'trainstreetlearnU' and 'cmu5kU' are combined for the purpose of training.
 - Then, the local region is cropped from the whole area point cloud using the radius centered at (x, y).
 The radius is defined as original_radius * sqrt(2), which can ensure that there is no loss of information after rotating the magnified area and restoring it to its original size.

-Finally, the data will be stored in the following directory structure:
+### The final data will be stored in the following directory structure:
 ```
 |–– datasets
 |   |––csv